Accessible shore experiences

 More destinations for you to explore

-Our accessible shore experiences are available at many of our ports, allowing you to explore some of the most desirable locations in the world without having to worry about restricted access.
+Our accessible cruise excursions are available at many of our ports, allowing you to explore some of the most desirable locations in the world without having to worry about restricted access.
 We offer wheelchair-friendly experiences in ports where there is a sufficient supply of suitable transportation to do so.
 However, at some of our smaller or more remote port stops we may not be able to provide this.

 And although we can’t guarantee the possibility of accessible activities at every destination, our team is striving to increase the availability of these experiences wherever we can.
 Please check back from time to time if you’re interested in exploring a particular port that currently doesn’t suit your requirements.

-Booking your accessible shore experience
+Booking your accessible shore excursion

 You can book your accessible shore experiences at My P&O Cruises.
 Places that offer wheelchair-friendly activities will begin with the word ‘accessible’.

-If you have reduced mobility or use a walking aid but are not a wheelchair user, please note that a range of suitable shore experiences are also available.
+If you have reduced mobility or use a walking aid but are not a wheelchair user, please note that a range of suitable shore excursions are also available.
 To find them, simply use the ‘low activity’ search filter when browsing shore experiences in My P&O Cruises.
 You can find out more about the various activity levels for every individual experience in the 'Important information' section.

 Accessibility getting ashore